Most people are still unaware of this amazing Deadlift variation, “Trap bar Deadlift or Hex bar Deadlift”.

 Don’t confuse yourself with the name.
 Some call is Trap Bar Deadlift, some call it Hex Br Deadlift (Hexagonal bar) and some call it TBDF (abbreviation of trap bar Deadlift).

-But what is the reason of the success of this weird looking bar?
+But what is the reason for the success of this weird looking bar?

 Trap bar has made deadlifting easier than ever before, people who were afraid to perform Deadlift became more enthusiastic about lifting, and it gave them easier and dependable way to lift heavier.